samsquire/mazzle/docs/index.md

 # structuring your code as a monorepository

 Your code is separated by directory by each tool.
 Like a **monorepository**, you divide your code by tool, so you have a directory for ansible code, a directory for terraform code.
-Devops-pipeline the pipeline and runs shellscripts inside each directory to activate each tool.
+Devops-pipeline loops through these directories and runs a lifecycle command that you have in each code directory.

 For example: